Tuesday, August 9, 2016

 During the spring and summer of 1984, Mitch Ogulewicz found himself preoccupied with two major issues, both of which would have a long ranging impact on Springfield’s future, political and otherwise.

 The first was an issue that has risen repeatedly in Springfield - the return of minor league baseball to the City of Homes.
-Like thousands of other Springfield residents, Ogulewicz has fond memories of the old Pynchon Park on the Connecticut River and the Eastern League team that played there called the Springfield Giants.
+Like thousands of other Springfield residents, Ogulewicz had fond memories of the old Pynchon Park on the Connecticut River and the Eastern League team that played there called the Springfield Giants.
 He remembered his favorite players, like Juan Marichal, the Alou brothers, Jimmy Ray Hart, Jose Pagan and Tom Haller.
 Unfortunately, the stadium was less than a financial success and burned down under suspicious circumstances in 1966, never to be rebuilt.
-Since then politicians from time to time have raised the possibility of bringing back baseball to Springfield, including Mitch Ogulewicz in his campaign of 1983.
+Since then politicians from time to time had raised the possibility of bringing back baseball to Springfield, including Mitch Ogulewicz himself in his campaign of 1983.

-Once elected Ogulewicz was determined that a serious effort be undertaken to discover whether the construction of a new baseball stadium would be feasible.
+Once elected, Ogulewicz was determined that a serious effort be undertaken to discover whether the construction of a new baseball stadium would be feasible.
 Fortunately, he had an ally for his cause in the new Mayor Richie Neal, who himself had been an enthusiastic fan of the Springfield Giants in his youth.

-It is interesting to note that, in sharp contrast to later efforts in 1999-2000 to build a stadium, Mayor Neal and the committee agreed that the stadium should be built completely with private money (aside from minimal public monies for incidental infrastructure work) and they never considered taking land by eminent domain.
+It is interesting to note that, in sharp contrast to later efforts in 1999-2000 to build a baseball stadium, Mayor Neal and the committee agreed that the stadium should be built completely with private money (aside from minimal public monies for incidental infrastructure work) and they never considered taking land by eminent domain.

 When their final report was released the following spring, the committee had identified six potential sites for a new stadium (none of which was the Northgate Plaza site that would be considered in the 1990's).
 Two sites in particular, the Cottage Street landfill and the former location of the Springfield Airport off of Roosevelt Avenue were regarded as especially promising.